Why Use Hydroponics?

 General Hydroponics sells an easy-to-use pH Control Kit.
 This kit even includes a pH tester so you don’t need to buy another one.

-• General Hydroponics pH Control Kit contains everything you need to measures pH levels of your hydroponic grow reservoirs
+- General Hydroponics pH Control Kit contains everything you need to measure pH levels of your hydroponic grow reservoirs

 Some experienced growers have learned how to adjust pH levels with household items like baking soda and vinegar, but we don’t recommend this for new growers.